ProgrammerAL/code-updater/README.md

 ## How to Use It

-Remember, the purpose of this is to update code.
-It is assumed, and recommended, a developer runs this locally and verifies the changes before comitting to source control.
+Remember, the purpose of this is to update code and dependencies.
+It is assumed, and recommended, a developer runs this locally and verifies the changes before comitting the changes to source control.
 Below are the assumed steps a user would follow.

-There are 2 ways to run this.
-As a .NET Tool installed on your machine, or downloading the repository and running the code yourself.

-1. Install the application.
-Choose one:
+1. Install the Tool
   - Install the tool globally by running `dotnet tool install --global ProgrammerAL.Tools.CodeUpdater --version <<version number>>`
-  - Or clone this repository locally
+2. Create an Options File
+  - The options file specifys what updates to run on the code
+  - Instructions on how to create the file are below.
+See the `Options File` and `Example Options File` sections
-2. Run the application
+3. Run the Tool
-  - If you installed the tool, run it with the command: `code-updater --config "C:/my-repos/my-app-1"`
+  - Run it with the command: `code-updater --options "C:/my-repos/my-app-1/my-options-file.json"`
-  - If you downloaded the code, open a terminal to the `~/src/CodeUpdater/CodeUpdater` directory and run the application using dotnet run while passing in the required arguments.
-Example: `dotnet run -- --config "C:/my-repos/my-app-1"`
-3. Wait for the application to finish.
+4. Wait for the application to finish.
 It will output the number of projects updated, and the number of projects that failed to update.
-4. Manually check a diff of all the file changes to ensure everything is as you expect
+5. Manually check a diff of all the file changes to ensure everything is as you expect
   - Make any manual changes you feel you need to
   - If there were any build failures that were caused by the updates, fix those
-5. Commit the code changes to source control.
+6. Commit the code changes to source control.
 Wait for a CI/CD pipeline to run and ensure everything is still working as expected.
+You do have a CI/CD pipeline, right?

 ## CLI Options

 - `-o|--options`
-	- Required
-	- Path to the file to use for config values when updating code
+	- Path to the options file to use for updating code
 - `-h|--help`
   - Outputs CLI help

 ## Options File

 This is a config file used by the app to determine what updates to run.
-It is composed of different objects which enable update features.
-Setting an object means that feature will run, leaving it null will disable that update feature.
+It is composed of different objects which enable certain update features.
+Setting an object means that feature will run.
+Omitting it from the file will disable that update feature.

 - UpdatePathOptions
   - Required
-  - This object holds settings for what to update
+  - This object determines what will be updated based on file paths
   - Properties:
     - RootDirectory
       - Root directory to run from.
 Code Updater will search all child directories within this for projects to update.
     - IgnorePatterns
-    	- String to ignore within file paths when looking for projects to update.
+    	- Strings to ignore within file paths when looking for projects to update.
 This is OS sensitive, so use \ as the path separator for Windows, and / as the path separator everywhere else.
-Eg: `\my-skip-path\` will ignore all projects that have the text `\my-skip-path\` within the full path.
-Note this example will only happen on Windows because that uses backslashes for path separators.- NpmBuildCommand
+Ex: `\my-skip-path\` will ignore all projects that have the text `\my-skip-path\` within the full path.
+Note this example will only work on Windows because that uses backslashes for path separators.
 - LoggingOptions
   - Optional
-  - Options for output logging of the operation
+  - Options for output logging of the tool
-  - Required Properties:
+  - Properties:
     - OutputFile
+      - Optional
-      - If this is set, it will be the file to write logs to, in addition to the console
+      - Path to a file to write logs to.
+Note that logs are always written to the console, even if you choose to output to a file.
     - LogLevel
+      - Optional
+      - Default Value: verbose
       - Verbosity level to log.
-Valid values are: Verbose, Info, Warn, Error.
-Default value: verbose.
+Valid values are: Verbose, Info, Warn, Error
 - CSharpOptions
   - Optional
-  - This stores different options for what updates to perform on C# code
+  - This stores different objects, each are a set of options for what updates to perform on C# code and csproj files
   - Child Objects:
     - CsProjVersioningOptions
       - Optional